divyansh3107/ASIC-Design/README.md

 <details>

-<summary><strong>Lab 4:</strong> A C program which reverses an integer, compile with gcc and Risc-V architecture compilers and verify the output also its Spike simulation</summary>
+<summary><strong>Lab 4:</strong> A C program which reverses an integer, compile with gcc and Risc-V architecture compilers and verify the output suing Spike.</summary>

 # Lab-4
 ## Compiling the C code in GCC.
 Reverse an integer.